SIH Visitor Policy

 - Patients in the Emergency Department may have one dedicated support person

-- Inpatient adults may have one visitor each day between the hours of 8 a.m. - 8 p.m.
-The designated person can change day to day.
+- Inpatient adults may have one designated visitor each day.
+Visitation hours are 8:00 a.m. - 8:00 p.m.
+The designated visitor can change each day.
+SIH screeners will give the designated visitor a clear armband with the date to wear for a given day.

 - Surgery/Procedure patients may have one designated support person for the duration of the surgical procedure